 What are the best action games on PS5?
-The best part about playing video games is that they allow us to perform feats we can’t in real-life, whether it’s working undercover in Hitman 3 or swinging through New York City in Marvel’s Spider-Man: Miles Morales.
-Whether it’s performing death-defying stunts or escaping a burning building with seconds left to spare – the action games genre is all about experiencing white-knuckle thrill-rides that’d be terrifying in real-life.
+The best part about playing video games is they allow us to perform feats we can’t in real life, whether it’s working undercover in Hitman 3 or swinging through New York City in Marvel’s Spider-Man: Miles Morales.
+Whether it’s performing death-defying stunts or escaping a burning building with seconds left to spare, the action games genre is all about experiencing white-knuckle thrill-rides that’d be terrifying in real-life.

 If you like your titles to be larger-than-life, then fortunately our best action games on PS5 article is filled with high-octane outings that come highly recommended.
 Whether you’re hunting for long-lost treasure in Uncharted: Legacy of Thieves Collection or liberating an entire tropical island in Ghost of Tsushima: Director’s Cut, every single game on this list will have you clutching your DualSense controller tightly and perched on the edge of your seat.